-Lead Trustee
+Lead Independent Trustee

-Our Board of Trustees believes that its governance structure ensures a strong, independent Board even though the Board does not have an independent Chairman.
-To strengthen the role of our independent trustees and encourage independent Board leadership, the Board of Trustees also has established the position of lead trustee, which currently is held by Nathaniel A. Davis.
+Our Board believes that its governance structure ensures a strong, independent Board even though the Board does not have an independent Chairman.
+To strengthen the role of our independent trustees and encourage independent Board leadership, the Board also has established the position of lead independent trustee, which currently is held by Nathaniel A. Davis.
 In accordance with our Corporate Governance Guidelines, the responsibilities of the lead trustee include, among others:

-- serving as liaison between (i) management, including the President and Chief Executive Officer, (ii) our other independent trustees and (iii) interested third parties and the Board of Trustees; - presiding at executive sessions of the independent trustees; - serving as the focal point of communication to the Board of Trustees regarding management plans and initiatives; - ensuring that the line between Board of Trustees oversight and management operations is respected; - providing the medium for informal dialogue with and between independent trustees, allowing for free and open communication within that group; and - serving as the communication conduit for third parties who wish to communicate with the Board of Trustees.
+- serving as liaison between (i) management, including the President and Chief Executive Officer, (ii) our other independent trustees and (iii) interested third parties and the Board; - presiding at executive sessions of the independent trustees; - · serving as the focal point of communication to the Board regarding management plans and initiatives; - ensuring that the line between Board oversight and management operations is respected; - · providing the medium for informal dialogue with and between independent trustees, allowing for free and open communication within that group; and - serving as the communication conduit for third parties who wish to communicate with the Board.

-Our lead trustee will be selected on an annual basis by a majority of independent trustees then serving on the Board.
+Our lead independent trustee will be selected on an annual basis by a majority of independent trustees then serving on the Board.